 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

-All we do with them is rinse them off and blot dry, put in Ziploc bags and freeze.
+All we do with them is rinse them off and blot dry, Put in Ziploc bags and freeze.
 To use them, I drop into hot liquid, and use my Chinese spider strainer to pull out of broth, slip off skins and core or not.
-Then I drop them back into sauce, or what ever I am using them for and continue to cook.
-Works like a charm.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.